awsdocs/aws-config-developer-guide/doc_source/evaluate-config_view-compliance.md

 1. In the AWS Management Console menu, verify that the region selector is set to a region that supports AWS Config rules\.
 For the list of supported regions, see [AWS Config Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#awsconfig_region) in the *Amazon Web Services General Reference*\.

-1. In the navigation pane, choose **Rules**\.
-The console shows the **Rules** page, which lists your rules and the compliance status of each\.

-1. Choose a rule to view its **Rule details** page\.
-This page shows the rule's configuration, its status, and any AWS resources that do not comply with it\.

-1. If the **Rule details** shows any noncompliant resources, choose the **Config timeline** icon \(![\[Config timeline icon.\]](http://docs.aws.amazon.com/config/latest/developerguide/images/config-timeline.png)\) for a resource to see its configuration timeline page\.
-The page shows the configuration settings that AWS Config captured when it detected that the resource was noncompliant\.
-This information can help you determine why the resource fails to comply with the rule\.
-For more information, see [Viewing Configuration Details](view-manage-resource-console.md)\.
+1. In the navigation pane, choose **Resources**\.
+On the Resource inventory page, you can filter by resource category, resource type, and compliance status\.
+Choose **Include deleted resources** if appropriate\.
+The table displays the resource identifier for the resource type and the resource compliance status for that resource\.
+The resource identifier might be a resource ID or a resource name\.

+1. Choose a resource from the resource identifier column\.

+1. Choose the **Resource Timeline** button\.
+You can filter by Configuration events, Compliance events, or CloudTrail Events\.
+**Note**
+Alternatively, on the Resource inventory page, you can directly choose the resource name\.
+To access the resource timeline from the resource details page, choose the **Resource Timeline** button\.

 You can also view the compliance of your resources by looking them up on the **Resource inventory** page\.
 For more information, see [Looking Up Resources That Are Discovered by AWS Config](looking-up-discovered-resources.md)\.